n3k0m4/RobotOs/docs/README.md

 ## Implementation

 The implementation of all the robot's logic is wrapped around the ev3dev library.
 We have decided not to complicate our code for the readers and write the necessary wrappers around the native method of `ev3dev-c`.
 This wrapper methods and the modular architecture (next section) make it easy for anyone to follow the code and understand the use of each method.

+We have also implemented a specific documentation for all the sections of our project's code using `doxygen`.
+Please also consider opening the documentation [here](html/files.html) to get more insights on the methods and their parameters.

 ### Architecture and tree